Birmingham Undergraduate Internship Programme

 Only students within their first, second or penultimate year of undergraduate study are eligible to apply for a BUIP internship.
 Postgraduate, final year undergraduate students and students on a leave of absence from the University are not eligible for the programme.

-Please submit your CV’s and covering letters in a Microsoft Word format only.
+Please submit your CV’s and covering letters in a Microsoft Word format only (not PDF).
+Please ensure your CV and covering letter is tailored to the internship you are applying for.
 If you require support with writing a CV and covering letter Careers Network have a range of resources to help you.
 Simply visit the Careers Nework website and click ‘Job Application Help & Advice’ to access our resources.
 You can also book an appointment with an Adviser for some 1-1 advice by clicking on the ‘Book an Appointment’ button through the website.

 For more information regarding BUIP please e-mail Harjinder Kundra at email@example.com